 Capital Allowances for Professionals

-Curtis Plumstone Associates work closely with Accountants, Tax Advisers, Solicitors and other professional advisers to both manage risk and achieve valuable tax savings for their clients.
-The Finance Act 2012 has made the “buying” and “selling” of commercial property even more of a minefield for professionals who are expected to advise their clients.
-Solicitors in particular will need support and a greater understanding of the Capital Allowances regime if they are not to leave themselves open to litigation at a future date.
+Curtis Plumstone Associates work closely with Accountants, Tax Advisers, Solicitors and other professional advisers.
+We help them to both manage risk and achieve valuable tax savings for their clients.
+The Finance Act 2012 has made the “buying” and “selling” of commercial property even more of a minefield for professionals.
+Solicitors in particular will need support and a greater understanding of the Capital Allowances framework if they are not to leave themselves open to future litigation.

 Capital Allowances for Accountants

 Our preference, wherever possible, is to work directly with accountants who can introduce our services to their clients.
-We are very aware where an accountant introduces us to their client our services need to be highly professional and efficient to reflect the professionalism of the accountant.
+Where an accountant introduces us to their client we are aware that our services need to be highly professional and efficient, to reflect the professionalism of the accountant.

 Capital Allowances for Solicitors

-With the changes which were brought in by the Finance Act 2012 it is now more important than ever that solicitors are aware of their legal obligations when advising clients who are either purchasing or selling commercial property.
+With the changes which were brought in by the Finance Act 2012 it is now more important than ever that solicitors are aware of their legal obligations when advising clients.
+Whether those clients are purchasing or selling commercial property.
 In the past we have seen evidence of solicitors trying to exclude any liability for capital allowances advice in the conveyancing process.
-Despite this we are aware of solicitors having to settle out of court where clients have discovered they have lost out on significant tax savings because they received poor or non-existent advice from their legal representative.
+However solicitors have had to settle out of court where clients have discovered they have lost out on significant tax savings.
+Poor or non-existent advice from a legal representative can therefore prove costly.

 We would advise solicitors to be take professional capital allowances advice as soon as soon as possible within the conveyancing process to ensure their clients interests are legally protected.
 We can provide such advice including when it is or isn’t appropriate to complete a Section 198 / 199 tax election agreement as part of a commercial property transaction.